AndreCatarino/Energy-Price-Forecasting/README.md

 Approach:

-- The project explores multiple deep learning architectures, including LSTM, TCN, an attention mechanism and hybrid models like CNN-LSTM, to predict the next hour's electricity price (sequence-to-vector).
+- This project includes a comprehensive feature engineering process and explores multiple deep learning architectures, including LSTM, TCN, an attention mechanism and hybrid models like CNN-LSTM, to predict the next hour's electricity price (sequence-to-vector).
 Forward chaining is employed to assess the best performing model.
 During the model evaluation on the test set, the performance of the selected model is then compared against a persistence model baseline, surpassing the baseline in all considered regression metrics (MAE, MSE, RMSE, and R2).